 At our brick and mortar school in Portland, Oregon, we like to keep a collection of educational tools to use in our piano lessons.
-Having a variety of different learning activities available keeps our teaching fresh and engaging for students.
+Having a variety of different piano learning resources and activities available keeps our teaching fresh and engaging for students.
 We’re excited to share these music resources with you so you can use them in your home, studio, or classroom.
-Here are some tips for printing, assembling, and organizing your very own resource library.
+Here are some tips for printing, assembling, and organizing your very own music learning resource library.

 First, it’s important to understand why we do all this extra work!
 Students deeply appreciate variety to replenish their well of enthusiasm.
 Let’s face it- learning a musical instrument is hard work!
 We have found that students who engage different parts of their brains, bodies and personalities get so much more enjoyment out of their music studies.
 Learning sessions feel more natural when interspersed with moments of simpler learning activities away from the bench.

 Identify Problem Areas

 Rather than printing every resource, focus on areas of learning that you know a student needs to improve upon.
-These resources can be used like spices in your kitchen- just a dash can go a long way, and you only use the ones you need.
+These piano learning resources can be used like spices in your kitchen- just a dash can go a long way, and you only use the ones you need.

-Once the resources are introduced, you’ll find that students look forward to using them.
+Once the piano learning resources are introduced, you’ll find that students look forward to using them.
 It’s like a recess or a break that makes it mentally easier for them to focus during their work period.
-Make using the resources part of the regular schedule of lessons or practice sessions.
+Make using the music learning resources part of the regular schedule of lessons or practice sessions.

 Organizing Your Music Learning Resources

 A huge part of learning success is to have materials well-organized and ready to use.
 Store them near the piano or keyboard.
 Of course your home studio may be be much smaller than ours, but with a little time and effort you can still create a fun “learning zone” in whatever space you have.
 In our studios in Portland, we have our piano learning resources more or less organized in three categories: